crim-ca/Service/docs/user_guide.rst

       :local_document: A local file name which contains a local copy of the document.
       :url: The original URL from which the copy was obtained.

+   :callback_url: A field containing a URL to which the class will issue a POST request once the task has completed giving task ID and completion status.

 * Use of the Python logging interface is highly recommended so that distributed instances can produce logs to a centralised instance (Syslog for instance).
 Furthermore, Celery provides a task logger which injects contextual information for the task execution in the log messages.
 This is also highly recommended.
 * Resulting annotations in the context of the Vesta infrastructure uses `JSON-LD <http://json-ld.org/>`_ annotations format.
 Typically one can save the annotations to a `JASS : JSON-LD Annotations Storage System <http://services.vesta.crim.ca/docs/jass/latest/>`_ which might be deployed in the context of a given infrastructure.
 Care must be taken to define a valid JSON-LD schema and place a copy of that schema in a public HTTP repository and include a link to that schema within the produced annotations.